fluent/fluentd-docs-gitbook/guides/splunk-like-grep-and-alert-email.md

 # Splunk-like Grep-and-Alert-Email System Using Fluentd

 [Splunk](http://www.splunk.com/) is a great tool for searching logs.
 One of its key features is the ability to `grep` logs and send alert emails when certain conditions are met.

-In this little how-to article, we will show you how to build a similar system using Fluentd.
+In this little HowTo article, we will show you how to build a similar system using Fluentd.
 More specifically, we will create a system that sends an alert email when it detects a 5xx HTTP status code in an Apache access log.

 If you want a more general introduction to use Fluentd as a free alternative to Splunk, see the article
 ["Free Alternative to Splunk Using Fluentd"](/guides/free-alternative-to-splunk-by-fluentd.md).